holmesrichards/ssoma/README.md

 Based on a Pentominoes solver by "MiniMax" ([https://codereview.stackexchange.com/questions/233300/solving-pentomino-puzzles-by-using-knuths-algorithm-x
 ](https://codereview.stackexchange.com/questions/233300/solving-pentomino-puzzles-by-using-knuths-algorithm-x)).

+Default behavior is to solve the cube puzzle with Soma pieces, but other models and puzzles can be specified.

-Shows only solutions that are not the same under rotation or reflection (with pieces 5 and 6 interchanged).
+Shows only solutions that are not the same under rotation or reflection (with mirror image pieces, e.g. Soma 5 and 6, interchanged).

-On my computer it finds all 240 cube solutions in under 5 seconds.
+On my computer it finds all 240 Soma Cube solutions in under 5 seconds.
 Then it spends another 35 seconds looking for other solutions.

-Solutions are shown as layers from top to bottom.

-Default behavior is to solve the cube puzzle with Soma pieces, but other models and puzzles can be specified.

 ## Usage